ellisztamas/1001crosses/01_data/05_phenotype_expt/readme.md

     by Tom Ellis.
 They are successive backups of the same data, so are partially redundant.
     Other files are collected by Almudena Molla Morales, and give the plants that flowered on a single day.
+Three files contain 'Estimated', which are plants from replicate 3 that Almudena did not notice, because they were on a high shelf, and she estimated in retrospect.
+    Note that I manually corrected entry 1137 9405x6100 rep2 3.38.H4 to 1137_3.38.H4_9405x6100 rep2_F8
 - F9_seed_availability.csv
     A list of seed stocks processed by Tal Dahan in February 2024 to be measured for seed size.
 The seeds are the F9 progeny of the F8 plants that were